 - 7. (a) Bills, memorials, petitions, and resolutions, endorsed with the names of Members, Delegates, or the Resident Commissioner introducing them, may be delivered to the Speaker to be referred.
 The titles and references of all bills, memorials, petitions, resolutions, and other documents referred under this rule shall be entered on the Journal and printed in the Congressional Record.
 An erroneous reference may be corrected by the House in accordance with rule X on any day immediately after the Pledge of Allegiance to the Flag by unanimous consent or motion.
-Such a motion shall be privileged if offered by direction of a committee to which the bill has been erroneously referred or by direction of a committee claiming jurisdiction and shall be decided without debate. - (b)(1) The primary sponsor of a public bill or public resolution may name cosponsors.
-The name of a cosponsor added after the initial printing of a bill or resolution shall appear in the next

-- printing of the bill or resolution on the written request of the primary sponsor.
+Such a motion shall be privileged if offered by direction of a committee to which the bill has been erroneously referred or by direction of a committee claiming jurisdiction and shall be decided without debate. - (b)(1) The sponsor of a public bill or public resolution may name cosponsors.
+The name of a cosponsor added after the initial printing of a bill or resolution shall appear in the next printing of the bill or resolution on the written request of the sponsor.
 Such a request may be submitted to the Speaker at any time until the last committee authorized to consider and report the bill or resolution reports it to the House or is discharged from its consideration. - (2) The name of a cosponsor of a bill or resolution may be deleted by unanimous consent.
-The Speaker may entertain such a request only by the Member, Delegate, or Resident Commissioner whose name is to be deleted or by the primary sponsor of the bill or resolution, and only until the last committee authorized to consider and report the bill or resolution reports it to the House or is discharged from its consideration.
-The Speaker may not entertain a request to delete the name of the primary sponsor of a bill or resolution.
-A deletion shall be indicated by date in the next printing of the bill or resolution. - (3) The addition or deletion of the name of a cosponsor of a bill or resolution shall be entered on the Journal and printed in the Congressional Record of that day. - (4) A bill or resolution shall be reprinted on the written request of the primary sponsor.
-Such a request may be submitted to the Speaker only when 20 or more cosponsors have been added since the last printing of the bill or resolution. - (5) When a bill or resolution is introduced "by request," those words shall be entered on the Journal and printed in the Congressional Record.
+The Speaker may entertain such a request only by the Member, Delegate, or Resident Commissioner whose name is to be deleted or by the sponsor of the bill or resolution, and only until the last committee authorized to consider and report the bill or resolution reports it to the House or is discharged from its consideration.
+The Speaker may not entertain a request to delete the name of the sponsor of a bill or resolution.
+A deletion shall be indicated by date in the next printing of the bill or resolution. - (3) The addition or deletion of the name of a cosponsor of a bill or resolution shall be entered on the Journal and printed in the Congressional Record of that day. - (4) A bill or resolution shall be reprinted on the written request of the sponsor.
+Such a request may be submitted to the Speaker only when 20 or more cosponsors have been added since the last printing of the bill or resolution. - (5) When a bill or resolution is introduced "by request," those words shall be entered on the Journal and printed in the Congressional Record. - (c)(1) A bill or joint resolution may not be introduced unless the sponsor submits for printing in the Congressional Record a statement citing as specifically as practicable the power or powers granted to Congress in the Constitution to enact the bill or joint resolution.
+The statement shall appear in a portion of the Record designated for that purpose and be made publicly available in electronic form by the Clerk.